 Maybe scuba diving and surfing are not your idea of a fun time.
 Then how about going on a kayaking tour?
 You can do this in the open ocean at the beach just about anywhere.
 More famous places to go kayaking are along Katherine Gorge in the Northern Territory and Lake Argyle in Western Australia.
-But when you go, don’t forget to put on a hat, trust me.

 Get up close to Australian Wildlife

 The Land Down Under is also well-known for its many dangerous animals.
 Whether crocodiles, snakes, spiders or sharks.
 Some people get the impression that nowhere in Australia you are safe.
 This beautiful country gets a bad reputation for all these animals which isn’t justified.

 If you are up for an adventure why not go diving with migrating whales sharks at the Ningaloo Reef?
 You always wanted to see a crocodile up close?
 Go for a visit to Crocosaurus Cove in Darwin.
 And if you are looking for a more relaxed experience you can go and cuddle some Koalas at the Wildlife Habitat in Port Douglas.
 These are just a few of many places where you can encounter some of Australia’s beautiful and at times weird fauna.